-- Connecting power grounds to power ground terminals (G). - Automatic offset compensation for single-ended measurements when MeasOff = False. - Using MeasOff = True for better offset compensation. - Programming longer settling times.
+- Connecting power grounds to power ground terminals (G). - Using input reversal (RevDiff = True) with differential measurements. - Automatic offset compensation for differential measurements when RevDiff = False. - Automatic offset compensation for single-ended measurements when MeasOff = False - Using MeasOff = True for better offset compensation. - Using excitation reversal (RevEx = True) with bridge measurements. - Programming longer settling times.

 Single-ended measurements are susceptible to voltage drop at the ground terminal caused by return currents from another device that is powered from the datalogger wiring panel, such as another manufacturer's communications modem, or a sensor that requires a lot of power.
 Currents greater than 5 mA are usually undesirable.
-The error can be avoided by routing power grounds from these other devices to a power ground G terminal, rather than using a signal ground (\Rightarrow) terminal.
+The error can be avoided by routing power grounds from these other devices to a power ground G terminal, rather than using a signal ground (\pm) terminal.
 Ground currents can be caused by the excitation of resistive-bridge sensors, but these do not usually cause offset error.
 These currents typically only flow when a voltage excitation is applied.
 Return currents associated with voltage excitation cannot influence other single-ended measurements because the excitation is usually turned off before the datalogger moves to the next measurement.
 However, if the CRBasic program is written in such a way that an excitation terminal is enabled during an unrelated measurement of a small voltage, an offset error may occur.

 The Seebeck effect results in small thermally induced voltages across junctions of dissimilar metals as are common in electronic devices.
-Differential measurements are more immune to these than are single-ended measurements because of passive voltage cancellation occurring between matched high and low pairs such as 1H/1L.
+Differential measurements are more immune to these than are single-ended measurements because of passive voltage cancellation occurring between matched high and low pairs such as U1/U2.
 So, use differential measurements when measuring critical low-level voltages, especially those below 200 mV, such as are output from pyranometers and thermocouples.